torvalds/linux/Documentation/filesystems/fsverity.rst

 and (b) pages fully beyond i_size aren't visible to userspace but can be read/written internally by ext4 with only some relatively small changes to ext4.
-This approach avoids having to depend on the EA_INODE feature and on rearchitecturing ext4's xattr support to support paging multi-gigabyte xattrs into memory, and to support encrypting xattrs.
-Note that the verity metadata *must* be encrypted when the file is, since it contains hashes of the plaintext data.
+This approach avoids having to depend on the EA_IANALDE feature and on rearchitecturing ext4's xattr support to support paging multi-gigabyte xattrs into memory, and to support encrypting xattrs.
+Analte that the verity metadata *must* be encrypted when the file is, since it contains hashes of the plaintext data.

 ext4 only allows verity on extent-based files.